1 - Boost Scoring

 A Local Collector is a virtual appliance which is deployed in your environment.
 Typically you will use the Local Collector as the destination for syslog messages produced by your devices.

 A Cloud Collector provides the ability to ingest telemetry from cloud platforms and services, and is hosted centrally as part of the Samurai platform.
-You do not need to do anything to deploy a Cloud Collector.
+For specific integrations we leverage a cloud collector to monitor public cloud storage and pull data to the Samurai platform.

 Correlation: